 While in law school, Cate served as a student attorney at the Harvard Legal Aid Bureau, a student-run organization that provided free legal services and dedicated counsel to low-income individuals and families throughout Greater Boston.
 She worked primarily with clients facing housing issues, including victims of wrongful eviction, individuals living in uninhabitable conditions, and tenants of bank-foreclosed properties.
 Cate served as Executive Policy Editor of the Harvard Law and Policy Review, the national law journal of the American Constitution Society, and as Treasurer of the Harvard Law School Democrats.
 Cate also spent summers working with National Public Radio’s Supreme Court correspondent Nina Totenberg, and in the Washington, D.C. offices of Latham & Watkins and Jenner & Block.

 In 2011, Cate launched the Elizabeth Edwards Foundation.
 The nonprofit foundation honors the memory of Cate’s mother by providing opportunities to students with limited resources and support.
-Cate is currently president of the Elizabeth Edwards Foundation and also serves on the Board of the Wade Edwards Foundation.
+Cate is currently President of the Elizabeth Edwards Foundation and Board Member of the Wade Edwards Foundation.
+Cate also serves as Ambassador for the Count Us, Know Us, Join Us campaign to help raise awareness for the advanced breast cancer community.